DavisLaboratory/mastR/README.md

-# TILsignaturesScreen
+# mastR
-An R package for screening (immune) cell type signature in specific tissue.
+An R package for automatically screening cell type signature in specific cancer or tissue based on limma.